 Keep an open mind and heart!

 If you have gathered enough courage to be vulnerable and share your thoughts, emotions, and grievances with your parents, then you must also keep an open mind, and more importantly an open heart, when it comes to listening to what they have to say.
 If you are too preoccupied with your interpretation of the scenario and are not willing to give your parents the benefit of the doubt, you won’t be able to have an honest, in-depth conversation with them.

 Often, adolescents become quite angry towards one parent while becoming protective of the other parent.
-This happens because teenagers coping with divorce are just like any other people their age.
 There is still a lot for them to learn, including the reality that often things are not black and white.
 There is a lot of grey area in between.
 Thus, placing your parents into one category or the other is likely not to resolve anything.
 The only way you can begin to understand your parents is to listen with empathy to what they have to say.
 It takes a bigger heart to let your grief subside and not overwhelm your reason.
 This difficult task will become easier once you have motivated yourself to have a genuine willingness to listen.

 Shape your response to it, do not let it shape you.